 Cloud-based email services such as Google mail, Microsoft’s office 365 have many evangelists and for many businesses, it is the ideal solution for effective, low-cost email services.
 Without the need for maintaining your own email server, but many architects practices baulk at outsourcing all their email storage and management.

-Architects offices tend to rely on email as a communication, documentation and data distribution system very heavily.
+Architects offices tend to rely on email as a communication, documentation and data distribution system very heavily (read more about IT support for architects).
 Individual email accounts tend to be very large with many emails and lots of very large file attachments.
 Cloud email services are often priced or limited by data size, which can mean that the pricing isn’t always as attractive as it initially seems.

 Architects often place heavy reliance on public folders to provide a shared resource of email data for the collaborative team working within an office.
 Again this creates a demand for large amounts of data storage and rules out some cloud email systems that don’t provide this facility.